The Doctor explains - Lifting your energy levels

 Iron

-The body requires sufficient amount of iron in order to create red blood cells, which will eventually transfer oxygen from the lung to all the tissues of the body.
+Iron is essential mineral required to create healthy red blood cells, which will eventually transfer oxygen from the lung to all the tissues of the body.
 Lack of iron will cause reduced AMOUNT of red blood cells as well as reduced QUALITY of the red blood cells.
 Put it simply, without iron the body will have less Red blood cells (our oxygen carriers) and the existing red blood cells can transfer less oxygen due to diminished quality.

 Without enough oxygen in the tissues, the cells metabolic activities decline and as a result we have an array of symptoms (which are all due to the diminished oxygen supply to the tissues: